ivy-tech-mjovanovich/265-code-test-sandbox/README.md

 Answer the following questions regarding other_function1 and other_function2:

-- Which function takes long to execute a single time?
+- Which function takes longer to execute a single time?
 See the comments on lines 21 and 28.
 - How much time did the program spend in each function over the life of the program?
 - Based on this data, which of the two functions should we focus on optimizing (trying to reduce execution time of the function call), and why?